yasser-alghamdi/winterfell-hunt/README.md

 Winterfell-Hunt helps to reduce the size of collected data by Winterfell collection package based on performing strings/regex matching of common malicious strings, locations, techniques, etc in order to expedite the time of investigation. it covers the following functions `amcache_hunt` `shellbags_hunt` `prefetch_hunt` `security_logs_hunt` `powershell_logs_hunt` `autoruns_hunt` `schedule_tasks_hunt` `firewall_hunt` `dlls_hunt` `usnjrnl_hunt` `recycle_bin_hunt` `loki_process_hunt` `loki_file_hunt` `URL_history_hunt` `dirlisting_hunt` `iis_logs_hunt` `registry_CURRENT_USER_hunt` and `registry_LOCAL_MACHINE_hunt`

 ## Winterfell-Hunt Usage
-After finishing the usage of winterfell-collection execution, a folder named by the collected machine name will be generated (e.x.
+After finishing the execution of winterfell-collection, a folder named by the collected machine name will be generated (e.x.
 DESKTOP-YASSER).
 Make sure to move that folder to be part of winterfell-hunt folder which contain winhunt.py script to start executing the threat hunting exercise. you can run the script by execute `# winhunt.py {name_of_collected_machine_folder}` through administrator command prompt `cmd.exe`.

 ```
 ██╗    ██╗██╗███╗   ██╗████████╗███████╗██████╗ ███████╗███████╗██╗     ██╗